ghoelzer-rht/claim-cxf-cxfrs/README.md

 OpenShift Application Setup
 ---------------------------
 Make sure you have completed the basic OpenShift developer workstation setup such as installing the RHC client tools, generating and registering the supporting SSH keys.
 See https://developers.openshift.com/en/getting-started-overview.html for detailed instructions.
-The demo relies on using JBoss Developer Studio Version ?8? for the defined Camel Components, along with Maven for build/deployment, and JDK 1.7.
+The demo relies on using JBoss Developer Studio Version 7 or higherfor the defined Camel Components, along with Maven for build/deployment, and JDK 1.7.
 Once complete, perform the following steps to create the ClaimDemo OpenShift application and Fuse Fabric with initial Container.

 Step 1 - Clone this git repo into an appropriate location on your developer workstation.